 Digital Object: An object composed of a set of bit sequences.

 Information: Any type of knowledge that can be exchanged.
-In an exchange, it is represented by data..
+In an exchange, it is represented by data.

 Information Object: A Data Object together with its Representation Information.

 Information Package: A logical container composed of optional Content Information and optional associated Preservation Description Information.
 Associated with this Information Package is Packaging Information used to delimit and identify the Content Information and Package Description information used to facilitate searches for the Content Information